Manidills/PaperWithData/README.md

 PaperWithData comes with the **API as a service model**, who can use oue api to get datas and push data for approval.
 Internal APIs that only works for community peoples to vote and validate the datas.

 Our current daily pipeline on run to grab different papers/datasets/models from various places that also validate by our community and contracts.
-Currently we using **vote_and_approve.sol, paperwithdata.sol, pwd.sol ( erc20 ) three contracts**, yet to add more checks.
+Currently we using **vote_and_approve.sol, paperwithdata.sol, pwd.sol ( erc20 )**, yet to add more contracts.

 <div align="center">